top of page

 Fundraising is the very life blood of the charity and not for profit sector.
 With less disposable income to go around it is vital that the sector looks at new and engaging solutions to help supplement fundraising activities.

-With so many fundraising events and activities cancelled, there has been a massive uptake in the digital engagement space.
+Since Covid (thankfully we are past that), there has been a massive uptake in the digital engagement space as many organizations were required to do this to survive.
 In particular the use of video is a key engagement medium.
-In fact, over 50% of 16-23 year old and over 44% of 24-37 year old users are consuming more online video since the COVID-19 breakout.
+In fact, over 50% of 16-23 year old and over 44% of 24-37 year old users are consuming more online video since the COVID-19.

 Many charitable and not for profit organizations are looking to see how they can leverage these booming mediums.

-One extremely successful and engaging approach is to use video and other content such as photos and sound in combination with online competitive events.
+One extremely successful and engaging approach is to use video and other content such as photos and sound in combination with online competitions.

-Online competitive events have been used by all types of not for profit organisations such as charities, sporting clubs, educational foundations and many more.
+Online competitions have been used by all types of not for profit organisations such as charities, sporting clubs, educational foundations and many more.
 Our experience is that these types of competitions typically solicit fantastic engagement.
 Participants and voters are also more likely to be emotionally invested in the organisation.

 So if you are thinking about using competitions to assist with your fundraising here are a few brilliant ideas leveraged by other organisations.